 If the UK leaves the EU without a deal, you’ll need to follow these rules for importing goods from anywhere outside the UK.

 When importing goods from non-EU countries, you’ll need to:

 - find out the commodity code to classify your goods for tax and regulations

-- register for an EORI number if you don’t have one - it usually takes 3 working days
+- register for an EORI number if you do not have one - it usually takes 3 working days

 - declare your imports to customs - most businesses use a courier or freight forwarder to do this for them